Video Monetization

 The best part?
 You don’t need to manually process every sale when monetizing your live broadcast with PPV streams.

 Platforms like Uscreen can handle PPV live streams to take the logistical headache out of processing payments.
-Viewers can pay using their credit card or payment gateway like PayPal.
+Viewers can pay using their credit card or a payment gateway like PayPal.

 3. Create and sell your own products